The BEST Jello Shot Cups (Plus Buyer’s Guide)

 Some not only that, there usually sold either with lids or without them.
 So if you don’t need him, you can even save a few pennies more and lessen the load on the environment.

 And of course there’s always a few cons.
-The biggest disadvantage for the average jello shots containers is that there are usually made from a very cheap and easily broken plastic.
+The biggest disadvantage for the average jello shots containers is that there are the really cheap brittle kind and easily broken plastic.
 So when you try to squeeze out the Jell-O, you sometimes just end up breaking up the cup in making a bigger mess than anything else.

-So if kids are involved, you might want to just give them spoons as well.
+Now if kids are involved (obviously we are talking non-alcoholic shots), you might want to just give them spoons as well.
 Or use Jello shot syringes instead.

 But… truth is, these things don’t stand up the way you think they would.
 So here’s my quick overview…